 The American College of Mohs Surgery is the only governing body for training in the ﬁeld of skin cancer surgery, Mohs surgery, and reconstruction.
-While many dermatologists perform Mohs surgery, Dr. Sengelmann and Dr. Burnett are fellowship-trained Mohs surgeons who have attained the distinction of being accredited through the American College of Mohs Surgery (ACMS).
+While many dermatologists perform Mohs surgery, Dr. Sengelmann is a fellowship-trained Mohs surgeon who has attained the distinction of being accredited through the American College of Mohs Surgery (ACMS).
 Dr. Sengelmann served on the Board of Directors for the Mohs College and she also had a qualified fellowship training program of her own from 2002- 2008 before moving to Santa Barbara.

 More than 2 million Americans develop skin cancer annually.
 The vast majority of the time, these cancers are not painful and tend to be difficult to detect by the untrained eye.
 Early detection and treatment are required for the highest cure rates for all skin cancers, including Melanoma (the most lethal type), Basal Cell Carcinoma (the most common type), and Squamous Cell Carcinoma.